hanrichard/Notebook/aws/aws learning doc/HA.md

 - !!! can span with in azs widthin same aws region
 - !!! elb must in the same region
 - !!! can change once it's defined - clone or create a new one  - manually update
+- !!!
+Auto Scaling is a region-specific service.

 ### HA
 - use multiple az's and multiple regions